Generate inventory for third-party integrations

 Verify that the cluster profile resources are generated in the hub cluster by using the following command:

-gcloud container fleet memberships get-credentials MEMBERSHIP --location LOCATION
+gcloud container clusters get-credentials CLUSTER --location LOCATION

 kubectl get clusterprofiles -n fleet-cluster-inventory